I recently conducted a massive search engine study to figure out Google’s local SEO) algorithm. (You can read all about the discoveries here.)

 - Only one of the results that appeared in the local pack was also advertising on Adwords.
 The majority of organic and local pack search results had no Adwords presence on.

 - Only one of the Adwords advertisers had a local pack in the search results.
 This Adwords advertiser is distinct from the one mentioned above.

 Based on the data, there is very little overlap between Adwords spend and organic local pack search results.

-local foot traffic and potential customers, or phone number calls to a brick and mortar location serving a local business area, then you are best served by focusing on local SEO results, not bidding on Adwords.
+If your goal is to gain local foot traffic and potential customers, or phone number calls to a brick and mortar location serving a local business area, then you are best served by focusing on local SEO results, not bidding on Adwords.